berkpereira/gridworld-numpy/dynamic_programming_3d.md

 # This piece of documentation, as of 23/01/2023, just mirrors that of the 2D dynamic programming documentation.
 This is not quite right for most functions/methods, so needs adaptation over to the 3D case, which is still in early development.
+Only some of the MDP methods' documentations have been crucially adapted.

 # Functions